Vanderbilt MBA 2011

 After graduating from West Point, classically trained pianist Michael Osborne spent five years as an officer with the Army's 101st Airborne Division.
 His service included 26 months in Iraq, where he eventually was responsible for all combat operations covering 1,600 square miles in Salah Ad Din Province.

 West Point prepared Michael for leadership, but he knew he lacked critical business skills he would need to transition to a civilian career.
-After one year in the Vanderbilt Health Care MBA program, he is amazed by his progress.
+Even after one year in the Vanderbilt Health Care MBA program, he was amazed by his progress.
 Coming in, he says, "I knew very little about health care.
-After the first year, I'm able to discuss and present new ideas for pressing issues with health care CEOs who have 30+ years of health care experience.
+After the first year, I was able to discuss and present new ideas for pressing issues with health care CEOs who have 30+ years of health care experience.
 I am confident there isn't another business program in the world that would have better prepared me for a career in health care management."